iiaen/iiaen.github.io/_posts/2021-3-11-PBI-kpiCard-project.md

 - the benchmarks will each have their own prefixes.
 I usually use unicode symbols `e.g. 📅` but also will use text from time to time `e.g. PM`

 <p>&nbsp;</p>
-This is how the end product looks like, `visualization fields` looks like that:
+This is how the end product looks like, `visualization fields pane` looks like that:
 ![Alt text](https://raw.githubusercontent.com/iiaen/iiaen.github.io/master/images/post_images/PBI-kpiCard-fields.png "Visualization Fields")
 The main BAN measure field goes in the ` measure data` section while the benchmarks can go into the `Comparison 1`,  `Comparison 2` and `Comparison 3` sections.
 I haven't figured out how to hide the 'Category Data' yet.